Dazzed/bm/scratch.md

-done
-- Error with withdraw limit
+-Deposit and Withdrawal buttons in settings still don’t work I can't reproduce this.

+Works for me.
+Please send detailed info on your device.
+Exact model, etc. Description of how it fails.

+-In the on boarding flow, “Alabama” is selected as the state, but it should be “Select” Fixed

+-In the on boarding flow, the #’ selection is now incorrect I've fixed the styling if that's what you mean...
+It's gonna be janky becuase all the heights are hard coded.

--When there is no input within the DOB, SSN, etc. boxes we made a change to make the numbers grey, they are now black again
+-When there is no input within the DOB, SSN, etc. boxes we made a change to make the numbers grey, they are now black again Fixed

--At the end of the flow I am unable to select the I agree button, thus not allowing me to complete the on boarding This works fine for me
+-At the end of the flow I am unable to select the I agree button, thus not allowing me to complete the on boarding I can't reproduce this.
+Please provide more detail.

--In the on boarding flow, the #’ selection is now incorrect designs have been revised but they are janky

-Deposit and Withdrawal buttons in settings still don’t work
-- Works great for me.
-I have screenshots to prove it.
-Please send your exact device model.

-getNumFieldClass() {
-  const { theme } = colorStore;
-  const { registrationDataJS } = registrationStore;
-  console.log('get num field class', registrationDataJS.phoneField, registrationDataJS.phoneField.length)
-  if(registrationDataJS.phoneField.length === 0) {
-    return {
-      ...styles_2.registrationFormFieldInActive,
-      color: theme.lightGray
-    }
-  } else {
-    return {
-      ...styles_2.registrationFormFieldActive,

-    }
-  }
-}